 That it’s quite fast despite this being as small as it is makes it an interesting choice, especially combined with a few additional and appealing traits in the next section.

 It wasn’t a great year for our trees.
 A cold and cloudy summer left us with no more than a handful of sort of ripe cherries and three sour apples.
 At least the plums were delicious.

-Judging the performance of a lens can be tricky.
-Many different factors come into play but the impact of them can differ significantly depending on how a lens is used.
+Assessing the performance of a lens can be tricky.
+Many different factors come into play, but the impact of them can differ significantly depending on how a lens is used.

-Nothing can be evaluated in isolation but every comparison depends on your frame of reference.
-Pit a lens against the absolute benchmarks in the industry and there can be a lot to complain about even with very reasonable performers.
+Beyond that it’s also impossible to evaluate anything in isolation, but every comparison depends on your frame of reference.
+Pit any lens against the absolute benchmarks in the industry and there can be a lot to complain about even with very reasonable performers.

 There are also a number of characteristics that are hard to quantify but have a bigger impact on how the actual output is perceived than easy to measure metrics such as lines resolved per millimeter or distortion.